Pladque/Shopping-List/README.md

 # Shopping-List-
-You can check it on: http://shoppinglistbypladq.herokuapp.com/
+You can check it here: http://shoppinglistbypladq.herokuapp.com/

 What I've learned:

--how to implement Relational databeses in django
+-how to implement relational databases in django

--Using existing css libraries
+-Using css libraries

 -Creating login/register view